xavios/learn-flexbox/readme.md

 moving it in the actual DOM.
 Default is `order: 0`.
 Also works with negative numbers as well.

 With `align-self` for an individual item you can overwrite the `align-items` property.

+`flex` on the items tells the flexbox on how to divide up the remaining free space propotionally between the items.